Coinsnap/Coinsnap-for-OpenCart/README.md

 == Installation ==

-1. Login to the OpenCart 4 Admin Panel
+1. Login to the OpenCart 4 Admin Panel.

-2. Navigate to Extensions -> Extension and click on button Upload and choose the zip file with plugin
+2. Navigate to Extensions -> Extension and click on button Upload and choose the zip file with plugin.

-3. Select Coinsnap Payment Extension and click install
+3. Select Coinsnap Payment Extension and click install.

-4. Navigate to Extensions -> Payments and click install on Coinsnap
+4. Navigate to Extensions -> Payments and click install on Coinsnap.

-5. Cick Edit and enter config info (Store Id and API Key) and save
+5. Click "Edit", enter config info (Store Id and API Key) and save.